Summit Stories: Matthias Wurzer and Großglockner Mountain

 “They didn’t take me seriously.”

-View back to Stüdl Hut.
+View back to the Stüdlhütte hut.

-Lousy Weather and the ‘South Face Guard’
+Lousy weather and the ‘South Face Guard’

-Matthias on the descent into Glocknerscharte Notch.
+Matthias on the descent into the Glocknerscharte.

-We climb from the notch to the top of Kleinglockner and descend into Eisleitl, a very steep snowfield.
-The view of Pasterze, Austria’s biggest glacier gets my attention.
+We climb from the notch to the top of the Kleinglockner and descend into Eisleitl, a very steep snowfield.
+The view of Pasterze, Austria’s biggest glacier, grabs my attention.
 However, I need to turn my focus from the scenery to my feet as we cross the snowfield – a fall here could easily be fatal.
-“It’s a thin line between luck and misfortune on the mountain,” is what Matthias told me yesterday night.
+“It’s a thin line between luck and misfortune on the mountain,” is what Matthias told me last night.
 This was the guiding principle of his uncle, who was a mountain guide, too.
 I try to figure out what it would be like in a snowstorm up here.
-As when Matthias went on a search and rescue mission for three Polish climbers here in October 2010.
+Matthias knows all too well.
+In October 2010 he took part in a rescue mission to find three Polish climbers trapped on the mountain.
 “We were up here for four days, searching for them.”
-He and his fellow mountain guides crawled up the mountain using hands and feet, “we wanted to find them alive.”
-Sadly, without success.
+He and his fellow mountain guides crawled up the mountain on their hands and feet.
+“We so wanted to find them alive.”
+Sadly, it was not to be.
 “I found a dead body,” says Matthias.
-Orographic lifting over the southern end of the mountain was their doom.
-“If only they would have called for help five hours earlier, the helicopter had rescued them and no one would have died.”
+The weather had closed in quickly on the trio, who had waited just that little bit too long to call for help.
+“If only they would have called for help five hours earlier, the helicopter could have flown in, rescued them and no one would have died.”

-“You are never really up there.”
+“You never really reach the top.”

-Descent along Mürztalersteig Trail.
+Descent along the Mürztalersteig trail.

 Matthias has installed cable ladders and ropes into the rock.

-Photo Credits: Tirol Werbung / Jens Schwarz
+Photo credits: Tirol Werbung / Jens Schwarz